Ghana Immigration Service: Getting a passport

 This comes at a fee of GH¢100.00 (US$70.00) for the express service or GH¢50.00 (US$35.00) for regular service.
 However, it is difficult to acquire a passport in the period assigned to the application form due to reasons such as shortage of passport booklets and break-down of passport printers.
 Shortage of passport application forms is also a hindrance to easy acquisition of the Ghanaian passport.

+Peace for Visa

+2024 U.S. Visa Restrictions for Peace

+On Monday, October 28, the United States announced a new visa restriction policy aimed at individuals deemed responsible for undermining democracy in Ghana, ahead of the country’s December presidential and parliamentary elections.
+U.S. Secretary of State Antony Blinken emphasized that the policy targets specific individuals and is not directed at the Ghanaian people or the government of Ghana.